foundersandcoders/our-site-v3/src/pages/documents/coaching.md

 title: Founders and Coders coaching
 ---

-## Have you got what it takes to to become a software developer?
+## Have you got what it takes to to be a developer?
 - Are you curious about how things work?
 - Do you love learning new things  (but perhaps you didn't like school)?
 - Are you prepared for a challenge?